fstnetwork/module-api/API_Reference/Issuer/getSmartVoucherHolders.md

 # Get Smart Voucher Holders
-You are able to fetch amount of Smart Voucher each holder owns via this API.
+You are able to fetch all Smart Voucher holders and amount of Smart Voucher each holder owns via this API.

 ## GraphQL API